Ramer–Douglas–Peucker algorithm: Complexity

 The running time of this algorithm when run on a polyline consisting of n – 1 segments and n vertices is given by the recurrence T(n) = T(i + 1) + T(n − i) + O(n) where i = 1, 2,..., n − 2 is the value of index in the pseudocode.
 In the worst case, i = 1 or i = n − 2 at each recursive invocation yields a running time of O(n^{2}).
 In the best case, i = n/2 or i = n ± 1/2 at each recursive invocation yields a running time of Ω(n log n).

 Using (fully or semi-) dynamic convex hull data structures, the simplification performed by the algorithm can be accomplished in O(n log n) time.

-Given specific conditions related to the bounding metric, it is possible to decrease the computational complexity to a range between O(n) and O(2n) through the application of an iterative method.

 The running time for digital elevation model generalization using the three-dimensional variant of the algorithm is O(n^{3}), but techniques have been developed to reduce the running time for larger data in practice.